RN Transition to Practice program

 Each post-graduate RN is assigned a preceptor who is an experienced RN who has completed preceptor training.
 The program provides a formal and informal set of learning opportunities that focus on the VA’s policies, procedures, and standards of care.

-The RN Transition to Practice program is an employee-based program focusing on the advancement of clinical, leadership and scholarship skills with an emphasis of caring for our nation’s Veterans.
+The RN transition to Practice program is an employee-based program focusing on the advancement of clinical and critical thinking skills with an emphasis on caring for our nation’s Veterans.
 The program supports the new RN’s learning and development as they transition into competent, full practicing VA nurses.
 Experienced nurses guide and support the new RN as they take on the role, duties, patient care activities and procedures performed by RNs.
 The new RN is introduced to key persons and structures needed to execute institutional and departmental routines.
 Research shows that RNTTP residency programs positively impact nurses, patients, and health systems.

 The program serves to enhance retention of competent RNs for careers within the VA.
 It also increases opportunities for new RNs to participate in a structured precepting/mentoring program focusing on clinical competencies and improving professional confidence.
 A nurse residency, focused on developmental concepts, attracts new nurse graduates and the organization enjoys the benefits of competent nurses with the bonus of low turnover.

 The new RN will accrue annual and sick leave as well as paid Federal holidays and benefits.
-The new RN will be under 100 percent protected learning time based on individual learning assessments.
+The new RN will be experiencing a comprehensive view of the inpatient clinical experience with a progressive level of responsibility once on their primary unit.
 Salaries are competitive and are based on a Nurse Professional Standards Board appointment.
 There is weekend/off-shift and holiday differentials.
 Monthly didactic learning days are provided to help support the new RN through their practice transition.
 A certificate of completion will be given at the end of the program.

 This program is open to VA Oklahoma City Healthcare System employees in their first RN role.
 They must be a U.S. citizen and fluent in English.
 The new RN should be a graduate from an AACN or CCNE accredited nursing program and should hold a current, full and unrestricted RN license.
 All applicants must submit to background screening, physical exam, drug testing and credentialing verification of education and employment.